Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/backend/docs/USER_SUBSCRIPTION_ENTITLEMENTS_SCHEMA.md

 1. **One Row Per Category/Entitlement Per User Subscription**: UNIQUE constraint on `(user_subscription_id, category, entitlement)` ensures each user subscription can only have one entitlement record per category/entitlement combination.
 This prevents duplicate entitlements (e.g., you can't have two 'file'/'storage' entitlements for the same user subscription).

+2. **User ID Validation**: Database trigger ensures `user_id` matches the `user_id` of the referenced `user_subscription`.
+This prevents data integrity issues where an entitlement could reference a subscription belonging to a different user.
+The trigger fires on INSERT and UPDATE of `user_id` or `user_subscription_id` columns.

-2. **Per-User Tracking**: Tracks actual usage/consumption for each entitlement type per user subscription
+3. **Per-User Tracking**: Tracks actual usage/consumption for each entitlement type per user subscription
    - One user can have multiple entitlement records (one per entitlement type)
    - Links to both user and user subscription for complete context